 - 200,000:1 dynamic contrast ratio

-- dynamic iris for excellent contrast and black level
+- auto iris for excellent contrast and black level

 - full 10-bit output with 12-bit digital color processing